Soka Gakkai International

 My practice gave me courage, confidence and the ability to persevere.
 I found a bigger, brighter apartment and two jobs.
 Working as a professional house cleaner for elderly and ill people, which I hated, I was also taken on as a secretary-receptionist three days a week.
 Once again I sought advice from an experienced SGI member, admitting that while my searches for better work were so far fruitless, I dreamed of quitting my current jobs.
 I also told her that I felt extremely angry when faced with elderly or sick people in my work who were constantly complaining.

 The response was quite strict!
 I was told that it was up to me to change my perception of my job, to see that I was really working as a bodhisattva--someone who devotes themselves to helping others.
 I was encouraged to use my prayer to increase my own energy and wisdom, and to really help these people.
 Exercising and developing my compassion in my work would create great value and increase my own life force and then my appreciation would naturally well forth.
-I was advised to focus on making myself a stronger person before I imagined quitting my job.
+I was advised to focus on making myself a stronger person before I imagined quitting my job. related article Deepening Conviction by Shikha Singh, India Shikha Singh from India describes how she and her husband were able to transform the family's financial situation and human relationships through their Buddhist practice.

 I decided to take care of others and not let my anger dominate me.
 To my great surprise, the patients' attitude seemed to improve, and complaints came more and more rarely.
 I still hated the work, but I did my best.
 I took the view that if I did not allow myself to be defeated by my worries and problems, they could help me to learn.
 I focused on ensuring that every person was satisfied.
 Little by little, I saw that this work was enabling me to increase my self-esteem.
 I saw my capabilities.
 I realized that this was the ideal job for me to develop my humanity and transform my anger.
 In Buddhism, so long as we are not defeated by our worries and obstacles, they can become a means to enable us to deepen our faith and the raw material for the construction of our happiness.
 Every morning I prayed to have the wisdom and courage necessary to take care of others.